min33sky/live-searchbar/README.md

 ## Description

 This is a live search bar that will search through a list of names and display the results as you type.
-It is built using React and Material UI.

 ## Stack

 - React
 - Typescript
 - Tailwind CSS
+- React-Query
 - React-Router-Dom
 - @faker-js/faker